-11. NOTE: The structure and format of this MFR were developed in coordination with the EPA and Department of the Army.
+11.NOTE: The structure and format of this MFR were developed in coordination with the EPA and Department of the Army.
 The MFR's structure and format may be subject to future modification or may be rescinded as needed to implement additional guidance from the agencies; however, the approved jurisdictional determination described herein is a final agency action.

-SUBJECT: US Army Corps of Engineers Approved Jurisdictional Determination in accordance with the "Revised Definition of 'Waters of the United States'"; (88 FR 3004 (January 18, 2023) as amended by the "Revised Definition of 'Waters of the United States'; Conforming" (8 September 2023), 1 NWS-2023-824
+8 "Revised Definition of 'Waters of the United States'"; (88 FR 3086 (January 18, 2023))